Traumatic Hip Dislocation

 The most serious incident regarding a traumatic hip dislocation is creating trauma to adjacent blood vessels, nerves, muscles, ligaments, and other tissue damage.
 This is a medical emergency and needs to be treated immediately, ideally within 5-7 hours.
 This is due to an injury that could stop blood from reaching the top of the femoral head, depriving the bone of its oxygen supply.
 Unless the hip is put back into its socket promptly and normal circulation is restored, the femur’s top can be permanently damaged, called avascular necrosis (bone death).
 Hip dislocation can also cause sciatic nerve damage, which can lead to limiting someone’s mobility.

 To diagnosis a dislocated hip, an orthopedist will conduct an exam, usually in conjunction with ordering imaging of the hip, such as an X-ray, MRI, and/or a CT scan.

 Depending on if it’s a simple or complex dislocation, an orthopedist can push the ball back in by hand while the patient is under anesthesia, called a manipulation.
 However, if the imaging reveals fractures or significant damage to surrounding structures, orthopedic surgery may be required.

 Hip dislocation can occur after receiving a THR; however, they are relatively infrequent among otherwise healthy individuals who follow their surgeon’s precautions.
 However, there is a higher rate of dislocations in the elderly population, those with physical disabilities, and those who had prior hip dislocations before receiving a THR.

-The physicians at JOI are well experienced in diagnosing and treating your hip pain.
-JOI offers physical therapy at 12 locations throughout northeast Florida.
-To schedule an appointment call JOI-2000, schedule online or click below.
+JOI offers physical therapy at 12 locations throughout Northeast Florida.
+To schedule an appointment call JOI-2000, schedule online, or click below.